-Amy brings nine years of experience in the mental health field to her practice, working with adolescents and young adults from many different backgrounds.
+Amy brings a decade of experience in the mental health field to her practice, working with adolescents and young adults from many different backgrounds.
 Her primary areas of therapy include mood disorders, adjustment disorders, interpersonal concerns, and sexuality issues.

 Amy returned to graduate school after working in foster care in New York City.
 After receiving her Master’s in social work, she provided individual and group counseling to adolescents and young adults, who were struggling with depression, anxiety, relationship issues, eating disorders and life transitions.